cropgeeks/hpc-help/gdpr.rst

 Who are we?
 -----------

-The James Hutton Institute and NIAB ("Hutton", "NIAB", "us", "we", "our") are acting as joint Data Controllers over any personal data we process about you for the purposes set out in this Privacy Notice.
-If you have any concerns about our processing of your personal data or you have a general  enquiry in relation to data protection please contact our Data Protection Officers at dpo@hutton.ac.uk or by telephone on 01382 346814 (Hutton), or gdpr@niab.com (NIAB).
+The James Hutton Institute is acting as a Data Controller over any personal data we process about you for the purposes set out in this Privacy Notice.
+If you have any concerns about our processing of your personal data or you have a general  enquiry in relation to data protection please contact our Data Protection Officer at dpo@hutton.ac.uk or by telephone on 01382 346814.

 What is personal data?